Creating a Productivity Ninja Culture in the Workplace

 The problem is that everyone is ‘busy’.
 Emails, meetings, ubiquitous connectivity, rapid response, etc. etc. Often, employees are stretched across so many tech platforms and projects – and operating in an air of permanent change and unclarity – that they feel they are getting nowhere.
-That’s exactly what we’re tackling at Think Productive North America with our Time Management Training because they are right.
+That’s exactly what we’re tackling with our Time Management Training because they are right.
 How organizations deal with this defines their culture and, ultimately, the impact their employees generate.

-Some organizations have terrible productivity culture, and some have great culture.
+Some organisations have terrible productivity culture, and some have great culture.
 How do companies move from the former to the latter?
 Here are three questions leaders should ask.